Healthdirect Free Australian health advice you can count on.

 Can a prolapsed uterus be prevented?

-The best thing you can do to prevent a prolapsed uterus is to keep the pelvic floor muscles strong.
-You can do this with pelvic floor exercises:
+The best thing you can do to prevent a prolapsed uterus is to keep your pelvic floor muscles strong.
+You can do this with pelvic floor exercises and the lifestyle measures that help with treating prolapsed uterus.

-Visit the Continence Foundation's Pelvic Floor First website for more information about the pelvic floor and how to keep it strong.
+Visit the Pelvic Floor First website from the Continence Foundation of Australia for more information about your pelvic floor and how to keep it strong.

 Learn more here about the development and quality assurance of healthdirect content.